yuyijiong/sliding-window-attention-adaptation/readme.md

 ## Fine-tuning
 1. `./SFT/self_distill_data.py` can be used to generate self-distillation data.
-2. To run fine-tuning, refer to `./SFT/sft_swaa.py`.
-You can modify the parameters or code in the "main" part of the script as needed.
+2. To run fine-tuning, refer to `./SFT/sft_swaa.py`, and set your `model_path, dataset_path, SWAAConfig` in the code of the `'__main__'` part of the script.

 ## Efficiency Test
+1. To run efficiency test on vllm, refer to `./Speed/time_test_vllm.sh`.
+The configuration of the input and output length is in `./Speed/bench_hparams.json`;
-1. To run efficiency test on vllm, refer to `./speed_test/time_test_vllm.sh`.
-You can modify the parameters in the script as needed.
+The configuration of the model and SWAAConfig is in `./Speed/serve_hparams.json`.
+You can modify other parameters in the script as needed.
-2. `./speed_test/parse_time_json.py` can collect the time test results and print them in markdown table format.
+2. `./Speed/parse_time_json.py` can collect the time test results and print them in markdown table format.
-3. To run efficiency test on HF transformers, refer to `./speed_test/speed_test_hf.py`.
+3. To run efficiency test on HF transformers, refer to `./Speed/speed_test_hf.py`.

 ## LightTransfer
 1. To run the baseline method LightTransfer, use `./LightTransfer/get_lazy_ratio.py`.
-You can modify the parameters or code in the "main" part of the script as needed.
+Set your `model_path, dataset_path` in the code of the `'__main__'` part of the script.

 ## To-do
 - [ ] Use vllm plugin system (instead of monkey patching) to integrate SWAA more flexibly.